mongodb/atlas-sdk-go/docs/doc_3_migration.md

-# Migration Guide

-This document is meant to help you migrate from [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas) to [mongodb/atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go).

-## Summary
+# Migrate from the Go HTTP Client to the Atlas Go SDK

+Use this guide to migrate from the Go HTTP client ([go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas)) to the Atlas Go SDK ([mongodb/atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go)).

-End users can migrate from [mongodb/go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas) to [mongodb/atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go) partially by using both librarires at the same time.
+The [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas) is deprecated and doesn't receive major feature updates.
+We strongly recommend migrating to the [Atlas Go SDK](https://github.com/mongodb/atlas-sdk-go) for the latest changes.
+You can also migrate partially by using both libraries at the same time.

-An [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas) will no longer receive major feature updates.
-We strongly recommend updating to [mongodb/atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go) for the latest changes.

 ## Background

-[mongodb/atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go) is based on Atlas V2 API.
+The Atlas Go SDK ([mongodb/atlas-sdk-go](https://github.com/mongodb/atlas-sdk-go)) is based on the Atlas Admin API V2.
-Atlas-sdk-go hides a complexity related to Versioned API by exposing versioned API as golang methods.
-End users need to be aware that major sdk releases can introduce breaking changes only in the small subset of the Atlas APIs.
+The Atlas Go SDK simplifies the complexity of the versioned API by exposing the versioned API as Golang methods.
+Major SDK releases can introduce breaking changes only in a small subset of the Atlas Admin API endpoints.

-## Structural changes
+## Structural Changes

-SDK have been rewriten completely from scratch.
-Our team made attempts to minimize amount of changes required for the end users. brings a number of changes in how API requests are made.
+The Atlas Go SDK doesn't rely on the deprecated [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas).
+It changes how API requests are made, but minimizes the changes required for the end users.

 ### Client Initialization

-New SDK has different methods for the initialization of the clients.
+The Atlas Go SDK has different methods for the initialization of the clients:

 ```go
 import admin "go.mongodb.org/atlas-sdk/admin"